 This course introduces management principles and the role the Practical/ Vocational Nurse as a leader and member of the healthcare team.
-A student who fails LEAD151CR will be withdrawn from the co-requisite course.
-Prerequisites: VN140CR, VN141CR, VN142CR, VN143CR, VN144CR, VN145CR; Co-requisite: VN152CR discussed.
-A student who fails MATH110CR will be withdrawn from the corequisite course.
-Prerequisites: None; Co-requisite: VN103CR
+A student who fails LEAD151CR will be withdrawn from the corequisite course.

+VN140CR, VN141CR, VN142CR, VN143CR, VN144CR,

+VN145CR; Co-Requisites: VN152CR